developit/mcp-cmd/README.md

 ### Why?

 There are other command line MCP Clients out there, but all of them spawn the referenced MCP Servers for every tool call.

-`mcp-cmd` is different: you use its CLI to start and stop MCP servers, and the servers run in the background.
+**`mcp-cmd` is different:** you use its CLI to start and stop MCP servers, and the servers run **in the background**.
+That means successive tool calls to an MCP Server are handled by the same running instance of that server.

 ### Usage